rust-lang/rfcs/text/0000-target-feature-1.1.md

 > would unnecessary complicate this RFC and can be done later once we agree on
 > the fundamentals.

+First, this is still sound.
+The caller has a super-set of `#[target_features]` of the callee.
+That is, the `#[target_feature]`-related pre-conditions of the callee are uphold by the caller, therefore calling the callee is safe.

-This already solves all three issues mentioned in the motivation:
+This change already solves all three issues mentioned in the motivation:

 * when calling `#[target_feature]` functions from other `#[target_feature]`
   functions with the same features, we don't need `unsafe` code anymore.